 - few pieces of sliced green onion for garnish (optional)

-- In a medium pot, add quinoa and water.
+- In a large pot, add quinoa and water.
 Heat over medium heat for 20 minutes, stirring occasionally.

 - On a separate pan, saute garlic, onion, and ginger in oil until soft, tender and fragrant.